 - Has not advised CVT that co-workers are employees.

-In 2012, after an anonymous whistleblowing letter about a Co-worker in the Croft he described as ‘living in luxury’.
-As a part of their investigation, an independent accountant found that Co-worker costs were not excessive but within budget, even though it could not be ruled out that an individual within the community received excessive benefits.
-The Commission also reminded trustees of the rule that benefits for people (other than the charity’s beneficiaries) needed to be incidental and reasonable, although they did not prescribe how much that would be in practice as “financial support for Co-workers is entirely the prerogative of the Trustees.”
+In 2012, after an anonymous whistleblowing letter about a Co-worker in the Croft the complainant described as "living in luxury".
+As a part of their investigation, an independent accountant found that Co-worker costs were however not excessive and in fact within budget, even though it could not be ruled out that an individual within the community received excessive benefits.
+The Commission also reminded trustees of the rule that benefits for volunteers engaged by the charity (other than the charity’s beneficiaries) needed to be incidental as well as reasonable, although they did not prescribe how much that would be in practice since “financial support for Co-workers is entirely the prerogative of the Trustees.”

 They also advised that there should be a majority of independent trustees (vs Co-worker trustees) on the governing board.
 This proposal was put to the charity’s membership in the form of two resolutions that did not pass the vote in the Annual General Meeting of 2012.
-However, they were passed on the next vote a month later after members received the following:
+However, they were passed on the next vote a month later after members received the following letter from CVT:

 “You voted against the one, or both, of the special resolutions at the last General Meeting.
 This letter is therefore formal notice that your removal from Membership will be considered at the Trustees meeting unless you have returned a properly completed proxy form within the required time period supporting or abstaining from both the special resolutions.”

 Instead of achieving an appropriate balance to address potential conflicts of interest, there is now not a single Camphill Co-worker on the board where all are now independent.
+In other words, the charity board has been taken over by external trustees.
 This was never the intention or a requirement of the Charity Commission.
 Yet, we now have a group of trustees and a senior management team with barely an understanding of and sympathy for the role of Co-workers in the Camphill Village Trust.

 The Charity Commission has published this part of their involvement with CVT in a report in February 2014.

-In 2013, the Botton Village Parent Group, and in 2014, the Delrow Group of Parents made two substantial complaints about CVT Trustees and their restructuring plans, in addition to numerous similar complaints by other parents, Action for Botton and members of the public.
-All were concerned that the changes being implemented by CVT were against the charity’s founding principles and intentions and constituted a breach of its Objects and Powers as laid out in its Memorandum and Articles, which are not only morally but also legally binding:
+In 2013, the Botton Village Families Group (BVFG) and in 2014, the Delrow group of parents made two substantial complaints about CVT Trustees and their restructuring plans, in addition to numerous similar complaints by other parents, by Action for Botton and coming from members of the public.
+All were concerned that the changes being implemented by CVT were against the well known charity’s founding principles and intentions and constituted a breach of its Objects and Powers as laid out in its Memorandum and Articles, which are not only morally but also legally binding:

 Objects: “in accordance with the principles of Dr Rudolf Steiner (as summarised in the appendix) … particularly (without limitation) by the establishment and maintenance of communities … or other types of social and/or educational community, in which beneficiaries live and/or work and/or to which they otherwise resort, in community with persons providing support.”